 Isolation is a common form of punishment in schools but punishing children for Afrocentric hairstyles affects their identity and could be indirect discrimination.
 5 years old Josiah said that he ‘didn’t want to be black anymore’ after he was sent home from school because his hair was considered too short by his Primary school.
 See his story here.

 Braids are one of the most common hairstyles worn in the black community and the heritage dates back thousands of years in African history.
-However we are sorry to report that as of September 13th 2022 the two girls pictured have been expelled from a rural Australian school.
-This story started a few months ago when the girls were suspended because of a disagreement with their school about tying back their braids at school all day.
+However we were sorry to report that as of September 13th 2022 the two girls pictured were expelled from a rural Australian school.
+This story started a few months prior, when the girls were suspended because of a disagreement with their school about tying back their braids at school all day.
 The family say that this request was causing them pain and discomfort and now it has escalated to expulsion based on other minor infractions.
-We have approached the school for comment.
-Amayah is months away from her year 11 exams but now she has no place to take these exams and no longer has acess to her study materials.
-The family are looking for any legal assistance and help with the Australian Education system.
+We approached the school for comment but received no answer.
+Amayah was months away from her year 11 exams, when this happened.
+They eventually secured places in another school.
 In the run up to World Afro Day 2022 there were also two other UK cases involving boys in their first week of school.
-This is a global issue with children being asked to remove braids or be penalised in many different countries e.g. USA UK and New Zealand.
+This is a global issue with children being asked to remove their braids or be penalised, which happens in many different countries e.g. USA UK, Australia and New Zealand.
 These are just some of the headline stories but so many children face this in their schools, year after year.
 Our charity wants to end this.

 Fades and skin fades are a traditional haircut for black boys (some girls) and are generally considered smart and conventional for the majority of people across the African diaspora.
 Starkly this hairstyle can be labelled extreme in many school settings.
 This story was featured in the Hair Equality Report: Emmanuel Sackey was removed from classes because his hair was too short.
 Celestine Sackey-Clarke says her son Emmanuel, 15, was left traumatised.
 She wrote a letter of complaint and the hair policy was resolved but without an apology for the anxiety caused.
 Punishments for fade haircuts have been going on for decades in the UK.
 This is a classic case of unfairly applying a hair policy designed for straight hair to pupils with Afro hair.
 The fade and skin fade style looks completely different on these two contrasting groups.